clemenscodes/nx-plugins/packages/nx-cmake/README.md

 The plugin then further processes the graph by performing a transitive reduction, making sure the graph contains as little edges as possible, to keep the graph clean and to ensure that dependencies for a project will be resolved in the correct order.
 This allows for efficient caching mechanisms and parallelization of tasks.

-### Motivation

-This plugin was created to provide a better developer experience when developing using C or C++.
-By taking away the heavy lifting when setting up CMake, generating all the necessary boilerplate and setting up dependency management and caching strategies, spinning up a new C or C++ project becomes quick and easy, as it should be.

 ## Getting Started